13 Signs of Clouded Judgment That Can Trap Your Thinking

 Here are some strategies to help you maintain clear thinking and objectivity in emotionally charged situations:

 Keep Emotions in Check.
-Recognize that emotions are a natural part of decision-making, but strive to balance them with reason and logic.
+Recognise that emotions are a natural part of decision-making, but strive to balance them with reason and logic.

 Take a Step Back.
 Take a minute to distance yourself from the situation when you notice intense feelings.
 Because intense emotions impair your ability to reason, establishing a mental and emotional distance can help you think more clearly.

 Take a deep breath and unwind.
-You can relax your nervous system by doing deep breathing exercises and relaxation techniques.
+You can relax your nervous system by practising deep-breathing exercises and relaxation techniques.
 Taking a few deep breaths can help people make more balanced decisions by reducing their body’s stress and anxiety response.

 Look for viewpoints.
 Discuss the matter with a coworker or trusted acquaintance.
 They can provide you with advice or insight you would not have thought of before, as well as an outside viewpoint.